yaskovdev/blog/_posts/2018-02-19-i-dont-know.md

 In this case, as I already mentioned above, instead of _pretending_ politely that you don't know, it's better to spend some time _explaining_ what exactly is wrong with the question and hope that such questions will never be asked to you again.

-Why is it bad to pretend, politely, that you don't know what's wrong?
-Because you _do know_ what's wrong, and because the person who's asking may not even know that he is behaving in such a non-productive way (e.g., does not want to concentrate on his job and distracts others).
+Why is it bad to pretend that you don't know the answer to a stupid question (if the answer even exists)?
+Because the person who's asking may not even know that he is behaving in such a non-productive way (e.g., does not want to concentrate on his job and distracts others).
 So why not help him to understand his mistake?
 This small investment allows you to not have this situation with the same person in the future.

 ### But What If You Really Don't Know?